 Minimalism is about not giving material things a higher place than they should have so if it’s not broke don’t fix it!
 If what you have works then appreciate that it’s serving you as it should and don’t worry about the perfect look!

 PS: You don’t have to paint all your walls white either!
-(Eye-roll) For some tips on how you can make your home look a little more minimalist without buying all new stuff check out this article: Minimalist Home Decor For Everyone
+(Eye-roll) You can make minimalism your own!
+For some tips on how you can make your home look a little more minimalist without buying all new stuff check out this article: Minimalist Home Decor For Everyone

 So you typed “Minimalist Capsule Wardrobe” into Pinterest and you saw tons of cute seasonal clothing collections in complementary colors from super nice stores.
 Now you’re thinking: “I can’t afford all new clothes!
 I can’t be a minimalist.
 I have to use the clothes I own.”